Daddy Cooking Tips

 This cast iron square grill pan is well-made.
 It’s coated with enamel on the outside for beauty, and it’s coated on the inside with porcelain for a lifetime of non-stick cooking.

 Strangely enough, it works on induction cooktops.
 That’s strange.
-Most enamel grill pans cannot be used on induction ranges, but this one gets rave reviews for induction cooktop owners.
+Most enamel grill pans cannot be used on induction ranges, but this one gets rave reviews from induction cooktop owners.

 Most people love the enamel.
 It just looks great.
 And the porcelain coating inside is pretty rare among cast iron grill pans.
 It lasts longer than Teflon, and it looks better too.
 All in all, those who use this pan often really love it.